 You’re likely feeling that it shouldn’t be this hard to fix your yard.
 The truth is, you’re not alone in this struggle.

 Quite often, lawns are struggling with not one, but several of these problems—any of which can have a negative impact on the lawn’s overall performance and appearance.
+Here are 10 of the worst lawn problems in Northern Virginia.

 1. Lawn Problems Caused by Water